AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 #### Here's what the function does:

-1. **Creates TOKEN on MainChain:** Calls `createTokenOnMainChain` to create the TOKEN on the MainChain.
+1. **Creates Token on the MainChain:** Calls `createTokenOnMainChain` to create the token on the mainchain.
 If it fails, it updates the transaction status and exits.

-2. **Validates Create Token Transaction:** Waits for 3 seconds, then calls `validateToken` to validate the TOKEN.
+2. **Validates Create Token Transaction:** Waits for 3 seconds, then calls `validateToken` to validate the token.
 If validation fails, it updates the transaction status and exits.

-3. **Creates TOKEN on SideChain:** Calls `createTokenOnSideChain` to create the TOKEN on the SideChain using the validated data.
+3. **Creates Token on the SideChain:** Calls `createTokenOnSideChain` to create the token on the sidechain using the validated data.
 If it fails, it updates the transaction status and exits.

-4. **Issues TOKEN on SideChain:** Calls `issueTokenOnSideChain` to issue the TOKEN.
+4. **Issues Token on the SideChain:** Calls `issueTokenOnSideChain` to issue the token.
 Updates the transaction status to false after completion.

-5. **Transferring Reward Amount on Staking Contract :** Calls `transferTokenToStakingContract` to Transferring Reward Amount on Staking Contract.
+5. **Transferring Reward Amount to the Staking Contract :** Calls `transferTokenToStakingContract` to transfer the reward amount to the staking contract.

-6. **Initializing Staking smart contract:** Calls `initializedContract` to Initializing Staking smart contract using Token Address.
+6. **Initializing Staking smart contract:** Calls `initializedContract` to initialize the staking smart contract using the token address.

-### Fetch TOKEN Data
+### Fetch Token Data

-Let's write the Function for the fetch Token data from user's Wallet using Graphql API.
+Let's write the function to fetch the token data from user's wallet using graphql API.

 **Step 1: Locate the File**

 - go to the `/src/pages/home/index.tsx` file.

-**Step 2: Write Function for fetch the Fungible Token data**
+**Step 2: Write Function to fetch the fungible token data**

 - Find the comment `// Step R - fetch Fungible Token data`.